All Products

 DataWorks:Serverless synchronization task

-Last Updated:Feb 26, 2026
+Last Updated:Mar 26, 2026

 Limitations

-• Supported regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Hong Kong), UK (London), US (Silicon Valley), US (Virginia), Japan (Tokyo), Germany (Frankfurt), Malaysia (Kuala Lumpur).
+• Supported regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Hong Kong), UK (London), US (Silicon Valley), US (Virginia), Japan (Tokyo), Germany (Frankfurt), Malaysia (Kuala Lumpur)

 • Supported synchronization types:

-• MySQL to Hologres full-database real-time synchronization
+• MySQL to Hologres — full-database real-time synchronization

-• MySQL to MaxCompute full-database real-time synchronization
+• MySQL to MaxCompute — full-database real-time synchronization

-• MySQL to StarRocks full-database real-time synchronization
+• MySQL to StarRocks — full-database real-time synchronization

-Configure a Serverless synchronization task
+Create and run a serverless synchronization task

-Step 1: Create a Serverless synchronization task
+Step 1: Create a serverless synchronization task

-Log on to the DataWorks console.
+1. Log on to the DataWorks console.
 In the top navigation bar, select the desired region.
 In the left-side navigation pane, choose Data Integration > Data Integration.
-On the page that appears, select the desired workspace from the drop-down list and click Go to Data Integration.
+On the page that appears, select the desired workspace and click Go to Data Integration.

 2. In the left-side navigation pane, click Serverless Synchronization Task.